mc51/Clipster-Server/README.md

 ```

 The install script takes care of everything.

+## Manual Setup

-If you absolutely need to, you can install manually.
+If you need to, you can install manually.

 First, install the python package, which will also install the requirements: